Stairlift Rental vs Buying: Which Saves More Money?

 The Core Trade-Off: Upfront Cost vs Long-Term Value

-• Renting a stairlift keeps upfront cost low, you pay a modest installation or deposit, then a monthly or weekly fee.
+• Renting a stairlift keeps upfront cost low; you pay a modest installation or deposit, then a monthly or weekly fee.
 Good if you only need the lift for a short time.

-• Buying a stairlift requires a higher initial outlay, typically a few thousand pounds for a straight-rail model, but becomes cheaper over time if you use the lift for several years.
+• Buying a stairlift requires a higher initial outlay, typically a few thousand pounds for a straight-rail model, but it becomes cheaper over time if you use the lift for several years.

 If you need a stairlift long-term (many years or indefinitely), buying is usually more cost-effective overall.